PetiteReb/toronto-data-job-market-analysis/README.md

 ### Cross-source juxtaposition (no merging)

 I deliberately chose not to merge the Adzuna and Job Bank datasets.
-The two sources use different taxonomies — Adzuna uses job titles aligned with private-sector recruiter language (Data Analyst, BI Analyst, etc.), while Job Bank uses Canada's NOC 2021 codes (21211 Data Scientists, 21222 Information Systems Specialists, etc.).
+The two sources use different taxonomies, Adzuna uses job titles aligned with private-sector recruiter language (Data Analyst, BI Analyst, etc.), while Job Bank uses Canada's NOC 2021 codes (21211 Data Scientists, 21222 Information Systems Specialists, etc.).
 Forcing a one-to-one mapping between the two would have introduced noise and possibly bias without analytical gain.
 Instead, I present both datasets side by side and let the comparison speak for itself.

 ### Sample-size thresholds